What is Pool Salt?

 Mechanically Evaporated Salt

-Mechanically evaporated salt comes from artificially-generated heat that gets rid of salty water, leaving the crystals behind.
+Mechanically evaporated salt comes from artificially-generated heat that removes salty water, leaving the crystals behind.
 Generating heat just to boil water and create salt is rarely cost-effective on its own, so some companies do this as a secondary use for heat created for generating power.
 If they’re paying to generate the heat anyway, reusing that heat makes it far more affordable to make this salt.

 In most cases, mechanical evaporation systems use specific temperatures designed to kill off bacteria, brine shrimp, and anything else that may be in the water before it’s evaporated.
 Through further processing, it’s easy to remove most of these and leave moderately pure salt crystals behind.